lsst-tstn/tstn-034/index.rst

 *  A report is generated using the output of the analysis process.
 *  An alarm is issued indicating the severity level and information about how to access the report.
 *  Whether a report is generated and/or an alarm is published every time the rule is activated or only at certain severity levels will be a configuration parameter.
+*  Information about each instance of the ``Catcher`` operation can be logged using the standard log facility, which makes sure the data is stored in the EFD and available on LOVE.

 Interface
 ---------